Shayaanakbar/webdb-challenge/README.md

 1. Explain the difference between `RDBMS` and `SQL`.

-An RDBMS is a Relational Database Management System.
+-An RDBMS is a Relational Database Management System.
 It is the database software itself, which manages storage, querying, updating, etc

-SQL, the Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query the RDBMS.
+-SQL, the Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query the RDBMS.

-So: the RDBMS is the system, and SQL is the language used to interact with the system
+-So: the RDBMS is the system, and SQL is the language used to interact with the system

 1. Why do tables need a `primary key`?

-The primary key concept is critical to an efficient relational database.
+-The primary key concept is critical to an efficient relational database.
 Without the primary key and closely related foreign key concepts, relational databases would not work.

 1. What is the name given to a table column that references the primary key on another table.

-Foreign Key
+-Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.